polterguy/fine-tune-hyperlambda/README.md

 If you're successful, you should have training loss around 0.1 - 0.7, and full validation loss at 0.3 higher than training loss, between 0.4 and 1.0.
 But you'll need to test the model to make sure it's performing.

-Notice, during inference you should use around 0.0 and 0.1 in temperature to tighten results.
+Notice, during inference you should use between 0.0 and 0.1 in temperature to tighten results.

 ## Example test prompts